ItsKerolos/avataaars/README.md

-# Avataaars as a API

 <img src='avataaars-example.png' style='width: 128px; height: 136px;'/>

 Original React library was developed by [Fang-Pen Lin](https://twitter.com/fangpenlin), based on a [Sketch library](https://avataaars.com/) designed by [Pablo Stanley](https://twitter.com/pablostanley).

+This is a rewrite of Fang-Pen Lin's work but as a API, this allow it to be used for things like:
+  - Serverless function.
+  - Generating an avatar from your terminal.
+  - Use it inside any Web framework.

+Being a rewrite we removed, added and renamed stuff so this is not compatible with things like [https://getavataaars.com/](https://getavataaars.com/)

 ## Usage

 #### This project is still work in progress and not useable yet